goruck/all/README.md

 * The data is not linearly separable between the true and false responses, so a non-linear model will be required.
 * The true responses tend to be tightly clustered and surrounded by false responses, perhaps indicating a higher order non-linear model will be needed.
 * The sensor predictors tend to be related by the fact they are offset in time from each other.
 The offset forms the basic pattern that needs to be classified.
+* The data appears relatively unstructured in that there are not well defined regions of true and false responses (the 'decision boundary').
 * Some patterns will have predictors that are not relevant since in general a path does not involve every sensor.
 * An ensemble of two models may be required, one with clock as a predictor and one without it to handle observations taken around a particular time and those at random times.
 * The data will need to be normalized given that the clock and sensor activation times are in different units.